quasarframework/quasar/docs/src/pages/quasar-cli/cli-documentation/commands-list.md

     run, r        Run specific command provided by an installed Quasar App Extension
     describe      Describe a Quasar API (component)
+    test, t       Run @quasar/testing App Extension command
+                    - requires @quasar/testing App Extension to be installed
-    info, i       Display info about your machine and your App help, h       Displays this message
+                    - this is an alias command for convenience purposes info, i       Display info about your machine and your App help, h       Displays this message
 ```